-In this study, we present an analysis of parallel changes that have a less direct effect: semantically interfering changes.
-While all changes are intended to effect a program semantically, it is clearly the case that many changes have unintended effects - cf the fact that software faults are introduced in changes.
-[2,12] A change semantically interferes when modifications are made to the same slice [3,15] of the program and modify the program's behavior.
+In this paper, we present a local change analysis technique to detect changes that have a less direct effect - namely, semantically interfering changes.
+While all changes are intended to affect a program semantically, it is clearly the case that many changes have unintended effects - cf the fact that software faults are introduced in changes.
+[2,12] A change semantically interferes when modifications are made to the same slice [3,4,15] of the program and modify the program's behavior.
+We note that our analysis is done at the statement level (where we are concerned with the insertion, deletion and modifications such as in Chianti [21] where the focus is at the method level.